UPB-FILS-MA/upb-fils-ma.github.io/docs/lab/lab04/lab04.md

 :::tip
 Use the serial console to debug your program!
 :::
-5. Remove the photoresistor and the led from the circuit.
-Instead, connect an RGB LED to pins GP1, GP2 and GP4.
-Make the RGB switch from red -> yellow -> green every time the switch A is pressed. (**2p**)
+5. Make the RGB switch from red -> yellow -> green every time the switch A is pressed. (**2p**)
 :::note
-The reason why we can't use GP1, GP2 and GP3 is because GP2 and GP3 are both on PWM channel 1, therefore we can't independently control them with PWM.
+The reason why we can't use GP1, GP2 and GP3 for the RGB LED, for example, is because GP2 and GP3 are both on PWM channel 1, therefore we can't independently control them with PWM.
 :::
 6. Using the `SysTick` interrupt in *bare metal*, make the led blink at a 100ms delay. (**1p**)
 :::tip